 This group prides itself in saying “We will help any worthy artist who desires to improve his or her skills as a professional artist”.
 Potential members submit photos of at least three dolls of their own making.
-They receive a written critique to help and encourage them in their doll making skills.
-Apprentice members are given access to a mentor and our exclusive PDMAG Academy group.
+Apprentice members are given access to mentors and our exclusive PDMAG Academy group.
 The beginning artists are encouraged to continue to improve their skills through additional courses and help from their fellow Guild members.
 Members are also encouraged to show their work with the Guild.

 The Guild offers an annual educational scholarship program and a Masters Certificate program.
 Reva Schick was assisted by the Guild in reaching her “life changing” agreement with The Lee Middleton Doll Company.
 The same is true for Jane Pinkstaff, Barry Cathers, Pat Moulton, Mark Dennis, Joe MacPhale and many others.
 Jack Johnston, CEO Emeritus of the Guild says: “Helping others achieve in the doll making industry is why we have a Guild.
 As a team we all work with the same goal in mind.
 This allows us to progress much further and faster than we would ever be able to do alone.
 By helping artists become more successful there will be additional collectors, more successful magazines, the show promoters will have larger shows and as a result the industry will grow.”

 Corporate sponsors like Scott Publications, Jones Publishing, ProSculpt, Heartland Mint and The Middleton Doll Company and others were very helpful in seeing that the Guild continues as a driving force in the doll making industry.